American robin: Distribution and habitat

-The most distinctive subspecies is the very pale T. m. confinis, isolated in the Sierra de la Laguna mountains of southern Baja California Sur in Mexico.

 The species breeds throughout most of North America, from Alaska and Canada southward to northern Florida and Mexico.
 While robins occasionally overwinter in the northern part of the United States and southern Canada, most migrate to winter south of Canada from Florida and the Gulf Coast to central Mexico, as well as along the Pacific Coast.
 Most depart south by the end of August and begin to return north in February and March (exact dates vary with latitude and climate).
-The distance by which they migrate varies significantly depending on their initial habitat; a study found that individual robins tagged in Alaska are known to travel as much as 3.5 times further across seasons than robins tagged in Massachusetts.
+The distance by which they migrate varies significantly depending on their initial habitat; a study found that individual robins tagged in Alaska are known to travel as much as 3.5 times farther across seasons than robins tagged in Massachusetts.

-The species is a rare vagrant to western Europe, where the majority of records have been in Great Britain, where 29 had been recorded up to the end of 2022.
+The species is a rare vagrant to western Europe, where the majority of records have been in Great Britain, where 30 had been recorded up to the end of 2024.
 The species has occurred as a vagrant to Greenland, Sweden, Jamaica, Hispaniola, Puerto Rico and Belize.
 Vagrants to Europe, where identified to subspecies, are the eastern subspecies (T. m. migratorius), but the Greenland birds included the Newfoundland subspecies (T. m. nigrideus), and some of the southern overshots may have been the southern subspecies (T. m. achrusterus).

 The breeding habitat is woodland and more open farmland and urban areas.
 It becomes less common as a breeder in the southernmost part of the Deep South of the United States and there prefers large shade trees on lawns.
 Its winter habitat is similar but includes more open areas.